 Step 1: Start, Test Xampp Server and Create Site Folder

-The second step is to create site folder inside htdocs folder.
-In Xampp server the site lives in a folder named htdocs;
+The second step is to create a site folder inside the htdocs folder.
+In the Xampp server the site lives in a folder named htdocs;

 We will name our site Demo so we need to create the folder inside htdocs and name it ‘Demo’ then check on the browser to see if the folder is visible.

 We now check on the browser to see where we will be installing WordPress.